 • Abstract Title: Phase 1 Trial of Tumor-Infiltrating Lymphocyte (TIL) Therapy in Recurrent Glioblastoma: A Single-Center Experience Using Cells Derived from Primary Surgical Specimens

-• Principal Investigators: Professors Chen Yanming and Lan Qing
+• Principal Investigators: Professor Yanming Chen, Professor Qing Lan

 • Research Institution: The Second Affiliated Hospital of Soochow University